tkw1536/OpenMath-JSON/doc/openmath.md

 #### Base64-encoded bytes

-Bytes can also be reoprented encoded as a base64 encoded string.
+Bytes can also be encoded as a base64 encoded string.

 ```js
 {